Oneflow-Inc/vision/docs/source/flowvision.models.rst

 Classification
 ==============

-The models subpackage contains definitions for the following model architectures for image classification:
+The models' subpackage contains definitions for the following model architectures for image classification:

 -  `AlexNet`_